Ashland in Schuylkill County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2013 by Pennsylvania Historical and Museum Commission.

 Location.
 40° 47.021′ N, 76° 20.233′ W. Marker is in Ashland, Pennsylvania, in Schuylkill County.
 Marker is on North Hoffman Boulevard (Pennsylvania Route 61 & 54).
+Mothers’ Memorial is at Welcome Home Plaza.
 Touch for map.
-Mothers’ Memorial is at Welcome Home Plaza.
 Marker is in this post office area: Ashland PA 17921, United States of America.
+Touch for directions.

 2. A.B.A.
 Mothers' Memorial at Welcome Home Plaza, North Hoffman Blvd.